brillout/wildcard-api/docs/usage-manual.template.md

 - **Single developer**.
   <br/>
-  If you want to develop an app by yourself, you will then own the frontend development as well as the backend development.
+  If you want to develop an app by yourself, you will own the frontend and backend development.
-  Choosing a full-stack JavaScript with Wildcard is then a good choice for rapid development.
+  Choosing full-stack JavaScript with Wildcard is then a good choice for rapid development.

 - **Full-stack developers**.
   <br/>
   If the frontend is developed by full-stack developers, then using a Node.js API server with Wildcard can be used to retrieve/mutate data from the frontend.
-  The rest of the backend can be written with Node.js or in another programming environment such as Python.
+  The rest of the backend can be written with Node.js or with Python, Go, Rust, etc.

 - **Mobile apps with PWA**.
   <br/>